Home » Days » International » Countdown to International Tea Day? (2026)

 The Celebration of International Tea Day

-International Tea Day is celebrated annually on May 21, honoring the cultural, economic, and social significance of tea worldwide.
-It serves as a reminder of the heritage surrounding one of the most consumed beverages in the world, enriching lives not just through its flavors but also through its historical journey and contribution to economies, particularly in tea-producing nations.
+International Tea Day is celebrated annually on May 21, honoring the cultural, economic, and social importance of tea around the world.
+The day highlights the long history of one of the most widely consumed beverages and its role in shaping traditions and supporting economies, especially in tea-producing countries.

 The Origins of International Tea Day